pranavek/CTF-Writeups/picoCTF/Irish_Name_Repo_1/README.md

 The response will show the SQL query used by the server.
 From this we need to infer that the solution is based on SQL injection.

-Make another request with a SQL statement with 1=1 trick.
+Make another request with username field containing a SQL statement which always evaluates to true.
 ```
 curl "<URL>/login.php" -d "username=test' or 1=1 --&password=&debug=1"
 ```